Join the Discussion

 If you are considering purchasing medication from outside the U.S., be aware that, in most circumstances, it is technically not legal for individuals to import prescription drugs; however, U.S. government officials have stated that individuals who order non-controlled prescription drugs from Canada or other foreign sources (up to a three-month supply) for their own use are not being pursued or prosecuted.

-If you want to stay on brand name Nexium (40 mg) or its generic equivalent (esomeprazole magnesium), there are many lower-cost options to paying full price -- which is currently an outrageous $9.50 per pill for Nexium, or about $8 per pill for the generic.
-You can actually get brand name Nexium from a licensed pharmacy for as little as 25 cents per pill as discussed below.
+If you want to save money on brand-name Nexium (40 mg) or its generic equivalent (esomeprazole magnesium), there are many lower-cost options to paying full price -- which is currently an outrageous $9.50 per pill for Nexium, or about $8 per pill for the generic.
+Even if your insurance doesn't cover it, you can actually get brand name Nexium from a licensed pharmacy for as little as 25 cents per pill as discussed below.

 In the U.S., your lowest cost option appears to be the OTC version of Nexium, or still less, the generic OTC version.